BitBagCommerce/SyliusAmazonPayPlugin/README.md

 This **open-source plugin was developed to help the Sylius community**.
 If you have any additional questions, would like help with installing or configuring the plugin, or need any assistance with your Sylius project - let us know!

 [![](https://bitbag.io/wp-content/uploads/2020/10/button-contact.png)](https://bitbag.io/contact-us/?utm_source=github&utm_medium=referral&utm_campaign=plugins_amazon_pay)

+# Functionalities

+All main functionalities of the plugin are described [here.](https://github.com/BitBagCommerce/SyliusAmazonPayPlugin/blob/master/doc/functionalities.md)

 # Installation